Do Lawyers Lie About Settlements?

 Your Lawyer Is Here to Help You Through the Legal Process

-In any personal injury case, your lawyer will be your guide to the legal process and your biggest advocate.
-Your involvement with them begins with the initial consultation.
 They will listen to your story and ask you questions about your case.
 They will also answer your questions and explain the legal process to you.
 The attorney may also outline your options for how you can obtain financial compensation.
 At that point, both you and the lawyer will decide whether you want to work with each other.
-Then, an attorney will investigate the facts and gather evidence to prove that someone else was responsible for your injuries.
+Your attorney will then investigate the facts and gather evidence to prove that someone else was responsible for your injuries.
 If you can demonstrate liability, you will be in a position to receive financial compensation.
 This work is just the beginning of the legal process for many accident victims.
-In some cases, the insurance company may concede liability early in your case.
+In some cases, the insurance company may concede liability early.
 However, they reserve the bulk of their efforts for negotiating the actual compensation.
 It is there where they think that they can win.

 Your Lawyer Works for You to Get Full Compensation